DeloitteAU/react-habitat-redux/readme.md

 // Always export a 'new' instance so it immediately evokes export default new MyApp();
 ```

-## Want to contribute?

-* Got an amazing idea to make this better?
-* Found an annoying bug?

-Please don't hesitate to raise an issue through GitHub or open a pull request to show off your fancy pants coding skills - we'll really appreciate it!

-## Key Contributors

-### Deloitte Digital Australia
-* @jennasalau

 ## Who is Deloitte Digital?